Cape Town

 Days 6 - 8

 Located in the scenic Olifants River Valley, the town of Clanwilliam is the ‘Rooibos Capital of the World’.
 The town features an array of tea houses and historical buildings.
-It is conveniently situated next to a large dam perfect for water skiing, swimming, and fishing.
+It is conveniently situated next to a large dam perfect for swimming and fishing.
+The Clanwilliam Dam resort is a popular holiday resort for water-sport enthusiasts and angling and it is known as the best place in the Western Cape for water-skiing.
 Visitors can enjoy a tour at the Elandsberg Rooibos Estate to view the unique tea-making process, learn about the town’s history at the Old Gaol Museum, explore the ‘Rooibos Route’ and enjoy a cup of tea at one of its many stopovers namely, The Rooibos Teahouse.
 Don’t miss the opportunity to explore the spectacularly scenic surrounds including: the Cederberg Mountains, the West Coast and the annual wildflower splendour of Namaqualand.

 Accommodation